-If loadjava has partially processed entities before it processes META-INF/loadjava-options, then loadjava will attempt to patch up the schema object to conform to the applicable options.
+If loadjava has partially processed entities before it processes META-INF/loadjava-options, then it attempts to patch up the schema object to conform to the applicable options.
 For example, loadjava alters classes that were created with invoker rights when they should have been created with definer rights.
-The fix for -noaction will be to drop the created schema object.
-This will yield the correct effect, except that if a schema object existed before loadjava started, then it will have been dropped.
+The fix for -noaction is to drop the created schema object.
+This yields the correct effect, except that if a schema object existed before loadjava started, then it would have been dropped.